 Frannie has been leading Shakespeare in Prison since its inception in February 2012.
 She co-founded Magenta Giraffe Theatre Company in 2008 and served on staff until 2014.
-Frannie is Director of Programs for Detroit Public Theatre and Education Director for Water Works Theatre Company, also working as a freelance director, teaching artist, choreographer, dialect/accent coach and actress throughout metro Detroit with professionals and students of all ages.
+Frannie is Director of Programs for Detroit Public Theatre and Director of Education and Development for Water Works Theatre Company, also working as a freelance director, teaching artist, choreographer, dialect/accent coach and actress throughout metro Detroit with professionals and students of all ages.
 Since 2011, she has been mentored by Curt Tofteland, founder of Shakespeare Behind Bars, and she spoke on panels at the first annual Shakespeare in Prisons Conference in 2013 and Art X Detroit in 2015.
 Frannie has been recognized for her work as an artist and arts advocate by the Wilde Awards (Critics' Choice 2013 and Best of the Bard 2015) and CBS Detroit, and she accepted an Arts Achievement Award on behalf of MGT from WSU’s Department of Theatre and Dance.
 Facilitating this group has been and continues to be incredibly fulfilling work, and she is thrilled to be a part of it.

 Kyle Grant, Assistant Director